UNIVERSITY OF MIAMI INTERNATIONAL RHINOLOGY CLINICAL FELLOWSHIP PROGRAM

 Surgical Case Load and Diversity of Cases:

 Every year the fellow is expected to perform, as surgeon of record, a minimum of 150-200 patients (300-400 sinonasal surgical procedures).
-Approximately 60% of these are advanced revision cases, and 20% are sinonasal and/or skull base neoplasms (excluding pituitaries).
-Specific advanced endoscopic surgical procedures performed include extended frontal, sphenoid, and maxillary sinusotomies; management of benign and malignant sinonasal and skull base neoplasms; repair of skull base defects with local/regional flaps and/or grafts; endoscopic removal of pituitary neoplasms or lesions; and endoscopic approaches to the anterior, middle, and posterior cranial fossa.
+Approximately 60% of these are advanced inflammatory cases, and 20% are sinonasal and/or skull base neoplasms (in addition to pituitaries).
+Of the inflammatory cases, 80% are very destructive CRS with polyps, which are very endemic in our geographic area (examples: AERD, AFS, Eosinophilic CRS with polyps).
+Specific advanced endoscopic surgical procedures performed include extended frontal, sphenoid, and maxillary sinusotomies; management of sinonasal benign and malignant neoplasms; repair of CSF leaks and isolated skull base defects with local/regional flaps and/or grafts; endoscopic removal of pituitary neoplasms or lesions.

 Research Responsibilities: